 2. Wedge Pillows

-These triangle-shaped pillows are intended to raise the upper torso, which keeps the airways open and lessens snoring.
-Those who suffer from heartburn or acid reflux while they sleep can also benefit from sleep apnea pillow wedge shaped because of its raised posture, which helps keep stomach acid from rising up the esophagus.
+These triangle-shaped pillows intend to raise the upper torso, which keeps the airways open and lessens snoring.
+Those who suffer from heartburn or acid reflux while they sleep can also benefit from a sleep apnea pillow wedge-shaped because of its raised posture, which helps keep stomach acid from rising in the esophagus.

-For a side sleeper sleep apnea pillow especially wedge shaped is great for relief.
+A sleep apnea pillow, especially a wedge-shaped one, is excellent for relief for a side sleeper.
 One of the best wedge pillows for sleep apnea is the MedCline Reflux Relief System.
-Its unique design elevates the upper body at the ideal position to treat both acid reflux and sleep apnea.
+Its unique design elevates the upper body to the ideal position to treat acid reflux and sleep apnea.

 3. Memory foam pillows